 Multiplayer – Buddy read a book:

-Open world – Read whatever you want: Our Own Private Universe by Robin Talley
+Open world – Read whatever you want: The Hate U Give by Angie Thomas.

 Mini-game – Read a graphic novel, novella, or poem collection: Monstress by Marjorie M. Liu.